QuietNoise/comfyui_queue_manager/README.md

 ## Development
 Don't lol.
 Things will change and move around a lot.
 Nevertheless, here are some pointers if you have some PR ideas for critical fixes or features:
-- /web is the front end part of the extension.
+- `/web` is the front end part of the extension.
-  - Inside is `.gui` folder which is hidden from default ComfyUI UI, but it's where the build version of the code Queue Manager is.
+  - Inside is `.gui` folder which is hidden from default ComfyUI UI, but it's where the build version of the Queue Manager is.
-- The core front end functionality of the Queue Manager is a Next.js app loaded in an iframe.
+- The core front end functionality of the Queue Manager is a Next.js app loaded in an iframe (from  `.gui` folder).
 It communicates with loading part of the extension by postMessage API.
 - Server side (python) part of the extension is in `/src/comfyui_queue_manager`
 - Source code for the Next.js app is in `/src/gui`
 - database is in `/data/` (sqlite files are created automatically on first run) Better docs will come later.

 ## Have fun!
+Queue all the way to the moon.